leanprover/fp-lean/functional-programming-lean/src/hello-world/running-a-program.md

 At the end of the program, the token is returned to the operating system.

 This model of side effects is a good description of how `IO` actions as descriptions of tasks to be carried out by the RTS are represented internally in Lean.
+The actual functions that transform the real world are behind an abstraction barrier.
+But real programs typically consist of a sequence of effects, rather than just one.
-The actual functions that transform the real world are behind an abstraction barrier, and there is a sub-language of Lean called `do`-notation that allows these primitives to be safely composed into a larger, useful program.
+To enable programs to use multiple effects, there is a sub-language of Lean called `do`-notation that allows these primitive `IO` actions to be safely composed into a larger, useful program.

 ## Combining `IO` Actions